 The first step to understanding golf club length charts is understanding how they are measured.
 For golf club lengths, two crucial aspects determine what’s suitable for a golfer.
 They are:

-Perhaps, the most important consideration for calculating golf club length is the player’s height.
+Perhaps the most important consideration for calculating golf club length is the player’s height, which is a crucial factor in ensuring that you have the best golf clubs that fit you properly.

 In general, taller players require longer clubs (though there are situations where the case may be different).